 The Library collects and retains permanently every issue of every newspaper in Victoria.
 This includes all major daily newspapers such as the Herald Sun and The Age.

-It also includes all suburban, regional and country newspapers.
-Additionally, we collect all special-interest newspapers such as sporting, business and religious newspapers and all of the newspapers serving Victoria’s diverse ethnic communities.
+Our collection also includes all suburban, regional and country newspapers.
+Additionally, we collect all special-interest newspapers such as sporting, business and religious newspapers, and all of the newspapers serving Victoria’s diverse ethnic communities.

 Newspapers are collected in a range of formats.
 Mostly these are print or microfilm, but since the 1990s selected newspapers in electronic format have been acquired.
 Since June 2005 the Library has contributed to the development of online digital newspaper archives through the Australian newspaper digitisation program.
 This has resulted in many historic Victorian newspapers becoming available online, including a major project commemorating World War I.